blbadger/blbadger.github.io/fusor.md

 ## Fusor under high power

 Fusors use electrostatic potential to confine plasma in order to accomplish nuclear fusion.
-This is a demo model, built only to display the plasma containment and without the deuterium necessary for fusion.
+This is a demo model, built only to display the plasma containment and does not fuse nuclei to any extent.

 ![Fusor: high power]({{https://blbadger.github.io}}fusor-1-1.png)